Over You (Gary Puckett & The Union Gap song)

 "Over You" is a song written and composed by Jerry Fuller and recorded by Gary Puckett & The Union Gap for their 1968 album, Incredible.

 Song Background

 The selection was the group's fourth consecutive million-selling Gold-certified single to have been produced, composed, and written by Jerry Fuller.
 It received a Gold disc from the RIAA in December 1968.
-Al Capps drafted the arrangements for the stringed instruments played on the song.
+Al Capps drafted the arrangements for the stringed instruments played on the recording.